roemvaar/cs_notes/computer_systems/linux.md

 ## Kernel tasks:

-- System initialization: detects hardware resources and boots up the system
+- System initialization: detects hardware resources and play a a roll on booting the system
 - Process scheduling: determines when processes should run and for how long
 - Memory management: allocates memory on behalf of running processes
 - Security: Constantly verifies filesystem permissions, firewall rules